 Whether or not schools or departments continue to use their shadow or supplementary systems after Quantum Financials goes live will be a decision for each school or department to make.
 The hope is that with the improved functionality that Quantum Financials will offer, schools and departments will be able to reduce their reliance on such systems.

-Although with a cloud system, there will be more frequent upgrades and potential changes to functionality; those changes will not be rolled out until after they are sufficiently vetted and tested and the user community informed.
-In addition to the Quantum Financials website, we likely will use similar methods of communication post-go live as we are now (e.g., Elm Weekly and website, distribution lists, announcements at standing meetings).
+Although with a cloud system there will be more frequent upgrades and potential changes to functionality, those changes will not be rolled out until after they are sufficiently vetted and tested and the user community informed.
+In addition to the Quantum Financials website, we likely will use similar methods of communication post-go live as we are now (e.g., The Elm Weekly and The Elm website, distribution lists, announcements at standing meetings).

-Kuali Research is on its own implementation schedule, in coordination with UM College Park, with a go-live date of May 2018.
+Kuali Research is on its own implementation schedule, in coordination with the University of Maryland, College Park, with a go-live date of May 2018.
 That is not affected by the Quantum Financials implementation schedule.